 "We have disagreed from time to time, but I think the give and take of it has been a learning for both sides," she said.
 "It's not just a question that the unfounded rate is basically where it should be, but it's really that the police investigations are better."

-Other projects include a child- and youth-focused sexual assault advocacy centre in Barrie, a private and secure location for victim interviews with provincial police in two northern communities outside of the area detachments, and several police training programs.
+Other pilot projects include a child- and youth-focused sexual assault advocacy centre in Barrie, a private and secure location for victim interviews with provincial police in two northern communities outside of the area detachments, a tool allowing complainants to make a report online in Windsor, and several police training programs.

 — By Laura Kane in Vancouver